-The field of public health offers many employment opportunities, which benefits students interested in a career path that matches their specific interests.
-While pursuing an advanced degree can help narrow down the options, it’s easy to be overwhelmed by all the possibilities, leading many students to a similar question: Is public health a good career?
+The field of public health is filled with employment opportunities for individuals who have earned a bachelor’s degree and then completed a master’s program, which benefits students interested in a career path that matches their specific interests.
+Pursuing an advanced degree can help narrow down the options, but it’s easy to be overwhelmed by all the possibilities, leading many students to a similar question: Is public health a good career?

-First, it’s important to understand exactly what public health refers to, as a bit of research can help streamline the career selection process.
+First, it’s important to understand exactly what public health refers to, as a bit of research can help streamline the career and workplace selection process.
 According to the CDC Foundation, public health is “the science of protecting and improving the health of people and their communities.”
 Although this definition is somewhat broad, it illustrates the wide scope of the career field.
-The overarching goal of public health professions is twofold: to prevent chronic illnesses (like diabetes, heart disease, and lung cancer) and infectious diseases (like AIDS, tuberculosis, and hepatitis B), and to promote healthy behaviors.
-Public health professionals achieve these objectives through research and historical analysis, educational programs, health policies, and the development of proactive medical practices.
+The overarching goal of public health professions is two-fold: to prevent chronic illnesses (like diabetes, heart disease, lung cancer, etc.) and infectious diseases (like AIDS, tuberculosis, hepatitis B, etc.), and to promote health and well-being.
+Public health professionals achieve these objectives by leveraging their research and historical analysis skills, developing education programs and health policies, and promoting proactive medical practices.
 But the question remains, is public health a good career?

 Planning for the future: Is public health a good career choice?

-Health care is considered the fastest growing employment sector in the U.S., with an estimated 11.5 million new positions projected between 2016 and 2026, according to the U.S. Bureau of Labor Statistics (BLS).
+Health care is considered the fastest growing employment sector in the U.S., with an estimated 11.5 million new positions projected between 2016 and 2026, according to the U.S. Bureau of Labor Statistics.
 While public health professions make up only a fraction of this industry segment, most research, education, and social work careers are expected to grow consistently over the next decade.
-For example, the BLS expects health educator jobs to rise by 16% from 2016 to 2026, which is considered well above average compared to other careers.
-This positive outlook is largely the result of rising health care costs, global initiatives, and increased public awareness of health and wellness issues at the national and local levels.
+For example, the BLS expects health educator jobs to rise 37% by 2020, which is considered well above average compared to other careers.
+This positive outlook is largely the result of rising health care costs, global initiatives, workplace safety campaigns, and increased public awareness of health and wellness issues at the national- and local-levels.

-Concerns about chronic illnesses and infectious diseases have created a significant demand for public health workers.
+Concerns over chronic illnesses, infectious diseases, and mental health have created a significant demand for public health workers.
 Every prevention campaign, policy proposal, and health study relies on a variety of skill sets and areas of expertise to make an impact, from research and analysis to public outreach and content creation.
-The broad scope of the public health field can accommodate a range of interests and occupational goals, which may appeal to job seekers from nearly every professional background.
+The broad scope of the public health field and the associated advanced degree studies can accommodate a range of interests, skills, and occupational goals, which may appeal to job seekers and bachelor’s degree graduates from nearly every professional background.
 Public health experts can find meaningful employment in a number of different settings, including nonprofit organizations, government agencies, community-based agencies, universities, and medical facilities.

 Public health salaries can range from $42,000 to over $100,000 annually depending on the specific position an individual holds, as many of the high-level research and administration roles require specialized training and a long history of work experience, the BLS reported.
-For example, health educators earn a median annual salary of $46,080 per year, whereas health service administrators can expect a median of $98,350, according to the BLS.
-While most public health professionals are more concerned with making a difference in the lives of people and their communities, there are plenty of opportunities to secure above-average pay.
-But before individuals submit their job applications, they should spend some time learning about the history, career opportunities, and relevant skills that can help them stand out to potential employers.
+For example, health educators earn a median annual salary of $46,080 per year, whereas health service administrators can expect $98,350 or more, according to the BLS.
+While most public health professionals are more concerned with making a difference in the lives of people and their communities, there are plenty of opportunities to secure above-average pay at for-profit workplaces.
+But before individuals submit their job applications, they should spend some time learning about the history, career opportunities, education requirements, and relevant skills that can help them stand out to potential employers.

 A brief history of public health

 The concept of public health has existed for thousands of years, dating back to humankind’s earliest transition from nomadic to sedentary societies.
-The shift toward nonmobile communities created new health challenges for ancient populations, as increased contact with people and animals expanded the need for general cleanliness and personal hygiene to prevent the spread of disease.
-As human civilizations grew, basic health practices became a major concern for medical practitioners and governing officials.
+The shift toward nonmobile communities created new health challenges for ancient populations, as increased contact with people and animals expanded the need for general cleanliness, personal hygiene, and medical skills to prevent the spread of disease.
+As human civilizations grew, basic health practices became a major concern for medical practitioners and governing officials in heavily settled areas.
 For example, the Roman Empire developed its renowned sewer system to improve the sanitation and living conditions of its densely populated capital.
 In the Middle Ages, doctors regularly quarantined citizens who were infected by the Black Plague in hopes of stopping the spread of the disease.
-While these public health measures brought only moderate success, they helped contribute to the policies and initiatives we known today.
+While these public health measures brought only moderate success, they helped contribute to the disease prevention policies and initiatives we know today.

-The push for greater health research and awareness came to a head in 1936, when the acting Surgeon General, Thomas Parran, helped establish the Communicable Disease Center (later renamed the Centers for Disease Control and Prevention) and participated in the planning of the World Health Organization.
-From antiquity to the current era, public health has continuously evolved to address emerging threats and capitalize on new opportunities to improve the general well-being.
-This tradition continues to be a core component of the modern public health landscape, uniting professionals from a range of unique backgrounds and specializations through a common pursuit: to protect the health of all people and ensure communities have access to the medical services they need.
+The push for greater health research and awareness came to a head in 1936, when acting Surgeon General Thomas Parran helped establish the Communicable Disease Center (later renamed the Centers for Disease Control and Prevention) and participated in the planning of the World Health Organization.
+From antiquity to the current era, public health has continuously evolved to address emerging threats and capitalize on new opportunities to improve the general health and well-being.
+This tradition continues to be a core component of the modern public health landscape, uniting professionals from a range of unique workplaces, backgrounds, and specializations through a common pursuit: to protect the health of all people and ensure communities have access to the medical services they need.

 Who should consider a career in public health?

 Pursuing a career in public health comes with a variety of benefits for aspiring students and established professionals alike, as the field’s wide scope can provide significant occupational mobility.
 Beyond the career opportunities, the public health sector can enable passionate individuals to make a difference in the community, both domestically and abroad.
-This career path is ideal for people who want to tackle existing and emerging health issues, solve complex problems, and advocate for sustainable health care solutions.
-While public health education appeals to students with a strong desire to help others, it is also a valuable avenue for professionals interested in making a career change.
-There is a variety of employment opportunities for experts from other fields, as their core skills tend to overlap with public health professions.
+This career path is ideal for people who want to tackle existing and emerging health issues in their area, solve complex global problems, and advocate for sustainable health care solutions.
+While master’s-level public health education appeals to students with a strong desire to help others, it is also a valuable avenue for professionals interested in making a career change.
+This field can offer various employment opportunities and possible workplaces for bachelor’s degree recipients and experts from other fields, as their core skills tend to overlap with public health professions.
 Here are some examples:

 Public health research utilizes the same systematic methodology and technical skills that scientists in other fields employ.
-Public health researchers test lab samples, investigate diseases and infections, and analyze test results to draw concrete conclusions about the hazards they’re studying.
-Scientists in the public health field primarily work in laboratory settings, which should be quite familiar to microbiologists, geneticists, agronomists, and other research-centric specializations.
-This allows scientists to pivot from their current field of study into a public health role with little to no retraining required, though an MPH graduate degree can streamline the transition.
+Public health specialists in this field test lab samples, investigate diseases and infections, and analyze test results to draw concrete conclusions about the hazards they’re studying.
+Scientists in the public health sector primarily work in laboratory or hospital settings, which may be familiar to microbiologists, geneticists, agronomists, and other research-centric specializations.
+This allows scientists to pivot from their current field of study into several areas of public health with little to no retraining required, though an MPH graduate degree can streamline the transition.
 Important research-based public health careers include:

-- Epidemiologist: Collect and analyze data on infectious diseases and chronic illnesses to identify the root causes and distribution patterns of public health issues.
+- Epidemiologist: Collect and analyze data on communicable diseases and chronic illnesses to identify the root causes and distribution patterns of public health issues.

 - Environmental scientist: Leverage natural science knowledge to protect human health and the environment by studying pollution, natural disasters, and industrial practices.

-Public health educators develop and implement strategies to promote healthy behaviors and spread awareness about diseases, hereditary risk factors, and environmental hazards.
+Public health educators develop and implement strategies to promote healthy behaviors and spread awareness about diseases, hereditary risk factors, mental health, and environmental hazards.
 Their work relies on the same teaching methods that educators in other fields use, such as problem-based learning techniques, direct instruction, and social cognitive theory.
-Public health education often involves the distillation of complex ideas into easy-to-understand resources that can be widely distributed, which can be difficult for professionals without teaching experience.
-Although the daily responsibilities of public health educators differ from teachers in classroom environments, the core concepts motivating their efforts are quite similar.
-Obtaining an advanced degree in public health can help fill in the gaps, exposing educators to the subject matter and learning outcomes at the heart of this career field.
-Specific public health educator roles include:
+Public health education often involves the distillation of complex ideas into easy-to-understand resources that can be widely distributed, such as educational materials on reproductive health, nutrition, and communicable diseases.
+Although the daily responsibilities of public health educators differ from teachers in classroom environments, the core concepts motivating their health promotion efforts are quite similar.
+Obtaining an advanced degree in public health can help fill in the gaps, exposing educators to the subject matter, hard skills, and learning outcomes at the heart of this career field.
+Specific public health education roles include:

 - Health education specialist: Inform communities on the local and national levels about health risks and available health care services and programs.